mbodm/WAUZ/README.md

 The short version:

-WAUZ now always clears the destination folder (remove all files and folders inside it), before WAUZ even starts the unzip process.
-This means, if in example a zip file is corrupted and WAUZ stops, you already lost all of your old addons, inside the destination folder.
-But since the destination folder normally is just a "binary data working folder", solely used for the addon
+WAUZ now always clears the destination folder (remove all files and folders inside it), before the unzip process even starts.
+This means: If in example a zip file is corrupted and WAUZ stops, you already lost all of your old/existing addons (inside the destination folder).
+In most cases this should be no problem, because the destination folder is normally just a "working folder" for binary stuff, solely used for the addon "applications".
+Normally there should not reside any sensible data, config files, or something like that.
+Even the addons themselfes save their config files in another folder.